spapas/wagtail-multi-upload/README.md

 Changelog
 ---------

+* 0.3.0: Make it compatible with Wagtail 4.2, Django 5.
+This release drops support for earlier releases.
 * 0.2.0: Fix bug with Wagtail 4.x ordering.
 This release drops support for Wagtail 2.x and 3.x.
 * 0.1.2: Fix bug with Wagtail 4.x
 * 0.1.1: Add Wagtail 4.x support.